Econ Grad (India)

 What to expect

-Apart from the usual compulsory courses like microeconomics, macroeconomics, econometrics, and mathematical optimization, you would be studying advanced topics like time series, applied econometrics, development economics, etc. The focus would be on applied economics, i.e., working with data.
-You would learn how, using non-experminatl data, one can find causal estimates of the effects of certain economic variables on others (for example: Given the current economic framework, by how much would the GDP of India increase if government expenditure increases by a certain amount?).
+Apart from the usual compulsory courses like microeconomics, macroeconomics, econometrics, and mathematical optimization, you would be studying advanced topics like time series, applied econometrics, development economics, labour economics, etc. The focus would be on applied economics, i.e., working with data and learning computational skills.
+You would learn how, using non-experimental data, one can find causal estimates of the effects of certain economic variables on others (for example: Given the current economic framework, by how much would the GDP of India increase if government expenditure increases by a certain amount?).
 You would be either required to or expected to learn statistical software such as R/STATA/SAS for these purposes.
 You may also be required to submit a dissertation or term papers, and use of these statistical techniques using aforementioned software would be implicit.
-You can view the recommendations of the UGC (2001) for a standard MA Economics programme in India here, or view it below (these are only general recommendations; for actual syllabi, please visit the web sites of each of the schools):
+You can view the recommendations of the UGC (2001) for a standard MA Economics programme in India here, or view it below (these are only general recommendations; for actual syllabi, please visit the web sites of each of the schools since the document below is quite old):

 Suggestions for while you are pursuing the programme